 Some common characteristics of Mucor include:

-- Mucor also refers to “Black or Bread mould”.
+- Mucor is also called “Black or Bread mould”.

 - It belongs to the class of Zygomycetes.